Show your introverted child that quiet is beautiful and powerful, not an “abnormality” that needs to be fixed.

-As parents, it is a natural instinct to want to help our children — to nurture them and watch them grow.
-We feel rewarded when things go well for our offspring and we feel their pain when things go in an unexpected direction or downhill.
+As parents, we naturally want to help our children.
+We feel rewarded when things go well for them, and we feel their pain when things go poorly.
 However, when parents are introverted — and also have introverted children — decisions can be clouded by anxieties or feelings of doubt.

-I want my daughters to know and understand the power of being quiet and how to be confident young women in a world where being “quiet” is not often viewed in a positive light.
-Although I have made mistakes along the way and unintentionally interfered with them being introverts (sorry, girls!), I have found a few successes over the years to help foster their confidence.
-Whether you have daughters or sons, here are some ways to instill confidence in introverted children.
+I want my daughters to understand the power of being quiet and how to be confident young women in a world where “quiet” is not often viewed in a positive light.
+Although I have made mistakes along the way and unintentionally interfered with them being introverts (sorry, girls!), I have found some successes over the years to help foster their confidence.
+Whether you have daughters or sons, here is how to instill confidence in introverted children.

 Come on, you know you have some stories to tell: funny ones, sad ones, awkward ones.
 Let your feelings flow!
 Your kids need to hear that life can be a mix of emotions, and what better way to relate to life than to hear stories from their parents, especially if a parent is an introvert, too.